Nick-Tallguy/Nick-Tallguy.github.io/_posts/0150-12-20-resources.md

 ## Statistics

   * [Wiki entry on MapCraft](https://wiki.openstreetmap.org/wiki/MapCraft) A simple open-source coordination tool.
 The wiki says that it is no longer actively maintained
-  * [Real-time progress on OpenStreetMap](https://github.com/osmlab/show-me-the-way) The readme page on github explains how to filter the display so that you do not see real-time progress worldwide
+  * [Real-time progress on OpenStreetMap](https://github.com/osmlab/show-me-the-way) The readme page on github explains how to filter the display so that you do not see progress worldwide
   * [Who is around me ](http://resultmaps.neis-one.org/oooc) map display about mappers who recently contributed in an area